 What Type of Animals Feed on Vegetables?

-Many animals feed on vegetation or plants, including:
+Many animals feed on vegetation or plants, including the following.

 - Herbivores: These animals are specially adapted to eat only plants, such as deer, elephants, giraffes, rabbits, and pandas.